grafana/grafana/docs/sources/alerting/alert-groups/view-alert-grouping.md

   - alerting
   - alerts
   - groups
-title: View alert groupings
+title: View alert groups
 weight: 445
 ---

-# View alert groupings
+# View alert groups

-To view alert groupings:
+To view alert groups:

 1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
-1. Click **Alert grouping** to open the page listing existing groups.
+1. Click **Alert groups** to open the page listing existing groups.
 1. From the **Alertmanager** drop-down, select an external Alertmanager as your data source.
 By default, the `Grafana` Alertmanager is selected.
 1. From **custom group by** drop-down, select a combination of labels to view a grouping other than the default.
 This is useful for debugging and verifying your grouping of notification policies.